Spectrum (arena): Early years

-In the 1970s, the venue's location near Broad Street and the reputation for fisticuffs that the Flyers had developed led to the nickname "Broad Street Bullies."
+In the 1970s, the venue's location near Broad Street and the reputation for fisticuffs that the Flyers had developed led to the nickname "Broad Street Bullies".

+In 1976, the local pay television service PRISM (so-named in part as you could see "the spectrum" via a prism) was launched by Spectacor, carrying home games of the Flyers and 76ers (as well as the Phillies); PRISM's technical and studio operations were based out of the event level of the Spectrum (though PRISM's administrative offices were instead located in Bala Cynwyd).
+PRISM's successor, NBC Sports Philadelphia, is based out of the present-day Xfinity Mobile Arena in a similar arrangement.

 A plaque inside The Spectrum stated that it held the world record for the fastest conversion from Hockey to Basketball.

 The Spectrum, along with the Met Center and The Forum, was one of the first sports arenas to have a scoreboard with a messageboard.
 Furthermore, the messageboards on the Spectrum scoreboard were the first dot matrix screens in pro hockey or basketball, capable of photos, animation, and replays as well as messages.
 This was replaced in 1986 with ArenaVision, which consisted of six 9 by 12 foot rear-projection videoscreens at the top and a four-sided American Sign and Indicator scoreboard at the bottom.
 Inside the videoscreens were General Electric projectors located 15 ft away from each screen.

 Seating capacity

 Flyers and 76ers' championships and All-Star Games hosted

 The Flyers won their first Stanley Cup at the Spectrum on May 19, 1974, defeating the Boston Bruins, 1–0, in Game 6 of the Stanley Cup Finals in front of a then-capacity crowd of 17,007.
 Perhaps the most important and emotional hockey game—or sporting event of any kind—ever held there, however, came at the height of the Cold War on January 11, 1976, when the Flyers became the first NHL team to defeat (by 4–1) the vaunted hockey team of the Soviet Central Red Army (ЦСКА).
 Two games in the inaugural Canada Cup hockey tournament were also held at the Spectrum in September of that year, as the U.S. took on Czechoslovakia and the USSR.